TomasRejhons/arch-base/Readme.md

-Collection of very simple scripts I'm using to automate Arch installation (EFI, BTRFS)
+Collection of very simple scripts I'm using to automate Arch installation (the whole installation process takes < 10 minutes).
+The script is hardcoded for UEFI and BTRFS + snapper.

 Do a few dry runs on a virtual machine first!